Artistic hoardings around construction sites are giving the local community some creative pleasure.

 This type of artistic hoarding and scaffold wrap has little commercial value but does cover the otherwise unsightly construction site.

-Project Print Management is not the only company producing artistic hoardings.
+Project Print Management is not the only company producing great hoardings.

 See below who else is making construction site hoardings into pieces of art,